niklasR/SF-FreePBX/README.md

 Your salesforce instance can be taken from the url when you are logged-in to .
 If it begins with `https://na1.salesforce.com`, for example, your instance would be `na1.salesforce.com`.

-To load a previously saved config, you can use `-f filename -s passphrase`.
+To load a previously saved config, you can use `-f filename`.
+You will be prompted for the passphrase.
 Take a look at the log to see if everything is running correctly.

 ### SSL